14 Common Mistakes With UTM Tags (and How to Avoid Them)

 - Tagging editorial links

-- Mixing Google AdWords auto-tagging and manual tagging without allowing UTM values to override GCLID values
+- Mixing Google Ads auto-tagging and manual tagging without allowing UTM values to override GCLID values

 1. Mis-tagging Social Media links and not separating paid and non-paid social campaigns